Bridges, tunnels, culverts and transport links

 North west transport network

-As part of this commmitment, Council is developing a business case to help reduce congestion on Brisbane's north west transport network.
+As part of this commitment, Council is developing a business case to help reduce congestion on Brisbane's north west transport network.
 The business case study area extends from Bald Hills to Toowong.
 The Australian Government has committed $10 million to the development of the business case.

 Local government tollways